moroshing/wedding-rep-final/README.md

 # Jenny & Gerone – Wedding Invitation

 A beautiful, responsive, and heartfelt digital wedding invitation built as a static website with React, JavaScript, and Tailwind CSS.
-Designed to share our joy with elegance — featuring RSVP via Google Forms for seamless guest responses
+Designed to share our joy with elegance, featuring RSVP via Google Forms for seamless guest responses

 ---